 Palak D. Parikh, M.D.

 Qualified candidates will hold an M.D. or D.O. degree from an accredited institution and will have completed a residency in Neurology.
 Candidates must possess a California medical license prior to the start date of the fellowship and should apply for this at least 4 months in advance.
 Foreign medical graduates will be considered if they have completed a U.S.-based residency program.

 If interested in pursuing this fellowship training opportunity, qualified applicants should apply here.
 Prospective applicants should email a Curriculum Vitae, 3 letters of recommendation, and a brief letter of intent to Karla Lindstrom, Education Programs Assistant, UC Davis Department of Neurology at Klindstrom@ucdavis.edu.
-Applications are reviewed in the Fall, a year and a half prior to the start of the fellowship year.
-Rolling interviews are scheduled as we receive completed applications.
-For fellowships starting in July 2021, our interview dates beginning in Fall of 2019 and continue until our fellowship slot is filled.
+Applications are reviewed in the Fall, a year and a half prior to the start of the fellowship (July 1 each year).
+Interviews are scheduled on a rolling basis as we receive completed application packages.

 Education Programs Assistant